-Among the bushes grow various herbs, such as a pinkish-blue primrose, Primula denticulata, a beautiful yellowish poppy, Meconopsis dhwoji, the red-flowered Chinese ladies’ tresses (Spiranthes sinensis), and a wonderful blue larkspur, Delphinium kamaonense.
+Many herbs grow among the bushes, including a pinkish-blue primrose, Primula denticulata, a beautiful yellowish poppy, Meconopsis dhwoji, the red-flowered Chinese ladies’ tresses (Spiranthes sinensis), and a wonderful blue larkspur, Delphinium kamaonense.

 Most inhabitants of Langtang Village are Buddhists, which is obvious from the many fluttering prayer flags on the houses, and a chorten, the Tibetan version of a Buddhist stupa – a domed building, which often contains religious relics, for example bones or ashes from a holy man.
 Along the trails, many mani walls (flat stone slabs with carved Buddhist mantras) have been constructed.
 Over time, these mani stones are often covered in colourful lichens.
 You may read more about chortens, mani-stones and other Buddhist aspects on the page Religion: Buddhism.

 On the rocky slopes along the valley, you may spot small flocks of Himalayan tahr (Hemitragus jemlahicus), a species of wild goat with short horns and a reddish-brown coat.
 On the chest, the buck has a flowing, light-brown mane.

 A number of hotels are clustered around Kyanjin Gompa, a Tibetan Buddhist monastery situated at an altitude of c.
 3,900 m.
 The mountain slopes in this area are covered in forests of Himalayan birch (Betula utilis), mixed with the rare Nepalese larch (Larix himalaica).
 Dense shrubs of Rhododendron campanulatum cover the forest floor.

 In these forests lives the rare alpine musk deer (Moschus chrysogaster).
 This little, deer-like animal has no antlers, the male instead having large canines in the upper jaw, utilized when fighting with other males for a territory.
 On the lower belly he has a gland, excreting musk, with which he marks his territory.
 The smell from the gland will also lure females to him.
 In India and China, the pheromone from this musk is much utilized as fragrance in perfume, and it is also widely used as an aphrodisiac.
 In many places, the musk deer is threatened by poaching.
 Pictures depicting alpine musk deer may be seen on the page Animals: Himalayan animals.